 ASE spends three days in the quaint Elizabethan market town of Stratford-upon-Avon, usually attending performances by the Royal Shakespeare Company on three consecutive evenings.
-All students attend pre-performance lectures given by ASE faculty.
+All students attend pre- and post-performance talks and workshops conducted by ASE faculty and/or cast and crew from the RSC itself.
 These sessions provide stage history, background to the plays and ideas toward critical interpretation, as well as affording students the opportunity to give their own feedback on productions.

 After the evening performances, all students (and staff) have an opportunity to identify - and to strike up a conversation with - RSC actors, at the famous Black Swan pub, better known as 'The Dirty Duck'.